 In the past, people got information through reading articles in newspapers and magazines, mainly because any other option was too costly and time-consuming to be practical.
 Still, nowadays, technology has progressed at such a rate that we can easily create content in various formats.
 Users steadily displayed preferences for more visual modes of communication like infographics and videos.
-In 2020, YouTube boasted 2 billion monthly users and 1 billion hours of watch time daily.
+Recently, YouTube boasted 2 billion monthly users and 1 billion hours of watch time daily.
 Viewers claim to retain 95% of a message when delivered through video, and 72% of customers prefer learning about a product, service, or company through video.

 Given the fast-paced, modern lifestyle, it’s easy to understand why people prefer videos over other formats.
 The daily grind often means people are forced to squeeze in entertainment in the middle of work or household tasks.
 Videos are great for multitasking since you can still absorb information even when you’re not fully paying attention.
 Besides the convenience, videos are better at relaying instructions than text and photos.
 Recipes and instructional DIY videos help users learn through a more immersive visual experience.
 Web design companies are also expanding their services to include video production to cater to more clients.

 It has already been established that there’s a high demand for video as a content format.
 Given this, your law firm should consider hiring a team or outsourcing video production services to start your content marketing campaign.

 Would video content marketing work for a law firm?